cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

     value: { get_attribute: [web_server, webserver_id] }
 {{< /gsHighlight >}}

-In the previous example, the `web_server_id` deployment output is configured to reference the `web_server` runtime property `webserver_id`.
-Each time the deployment outputs are evaluated, this reference is replaced with its current value.
+In the example, the `web_server_id` deployment output is configured to reference the `web_server` runtime property `webserver_id`.
+Each time the deployment outputs are evaluated, the reference is replaced with its current value.

 <br>
-### *get_attribute* in node interface operation inputs:
+### *get_attribute* in Node Interface Operation Inputs

 For this example, assume a `connection_url` runtime property has been set on the `db_server` instance and a `requested_version` runtime property has been set on the `web_server` instance.